TRReeve/plum_pipe/README.md

 Assumes a unix system
 --Folder Structure

---Data
+--ETL
+    -Data
     - Contains the data sources and CSVs

---ETL

     - matrix_to_relational.py: Parses the matrix stored data in a CSV into a relational form.
-    - ingest_csv.py takes a csv file under the argument --source and inserts to a table --target_table
+    - ingest_csv.py takes a csv file under the argument --source and inserts to a table --target_table --SQL

---SQL
     -Contains SQLs for creating the dwh model